dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is a warning to use the null check operator (`!`) on an expression of type `T` if `T` is **strictly non-nullable** .

+It is no longer a warning to override a method which has a default value for a parameter with a method with a different default value for the corresponding parameter.

 ### Local variables and definite (un)assignment.

 As part of the null safety release, errors for local variables are specified to